mishal23/virtual-clinic/README.md

 ## Feature Requests

 - Incase you would like to see a feature to be implemented in this project, please open an issue, or send an email to me!
+- I accept freelancing work to get this project developed and deployed as per your needs.
+Please send an email on: shahmishal1998@gmail.com to discuss further.

 ## License